ngiani/AI-Assistant/README.md

 - **read_file**: Read and display file contents
   - Example: "Read my notes from the latest meeting"

-- **write_file**: Create or overwrite files with content
-  - Example: "Save this document as my_file.txt"

 - **delete_file**: Remove files from the system
   - Example: "Delete the old backup file"